 - Notify their International Scholar (IS) Advisor whenever there is any change in their work (change in title, duties, or department, hours, if they are leaving the job, etc.); and

 H-1B status may be granted for an initial period of up to three years.
-Extensions may also be granted thereafter in increments of up to three years in length.
-The cumulative maximum duration in H-1B classification is six years (with limited exceptions).
+Extensions may also be granted in increments of up to three years.
+The maximum duration is six years (with limited exceptions).
 An individual becomes eligible for another six years in H-1B status only after residing outside the United States for one full year.